Home · General Resources · Legal Profession (70 sites)

 American Bar Association

 The American Bar Association is a voluntary association of lawyers and law students, and this is its main web site, providing information and news relating to the legal profession in the United States.
-Information on legal education, admission to the bar and how the courts work may be found in the "Public Resources" section which is accessible from the foot of any page.
-Via the "Publications & CLE" tab there is a link to the separate web site of the monthly ABA Journal, where issues from January 2004 to the current one may be accessed.
+Information on legal education, admission to the bar and how the courts work may be found in the “Topics & Resources” section, or in the “Legal Resources for the Public” section which is accessible from the foot of any page.
+There is also a link to the separate web site of the monthly ABA Journal, where articles from 2004 onwards may be accessed.

 Association of Costs Lawyers

 The Association of Costs Lawyers (ACL) is the professional body for costs lawyers (formerly known as law costs draftsmen) in the UK.
-Its site includes information on the role, education and training of costs lawyers, a directory of members, news items, and some recent issues of the Costs Lawyer monthly magazine.
+Its site includes information on the role, education and training of costs lawyers, a directory of members and news items.
+Some content is only available to members and/or registered subscribers.

 Bar Council